Comen35/introduction_to_java/Chapter2/src/Exercises.md

 - Write a program that converts pounds into kilograms.
 The program prompts the user to enter a number in pounds, converts it to kilograms, and displays the result.
 One pound is 0.454 kilogram.

+## Exercise 2.5 Financial application: calculate tips)
+- Write a program that reads the subtotal and the gratuity rate, then computes the gratuity and total.
+For example, if the use enters 10 for subtotal and 15% for gratuity rate, the program display $1.5 as gratuity and $11.5 as total.

+## Exercise 2.6 Sum the digits in an integer
+- Write a program that reads an integer between 0 and 1000 and adds all the digits in the integer.
+For example, if an integer is 932, the sum of all its digits is 14.